 Continuing Care and Levels of Treatment

-When you have come to the end of your inpatient treatment program, you will work with your therapist to help you decide what is most appropriate for your next phase of treatment.
+When you have come to the end of your inpatient treatment program at Highland Ridge Hospital, you will work with your therapist to help you decide what is most appropriate for your next phase of treatment.
 Referrals will be provided to help you to be successful with your continued care.
 We will set you up with a psychiatrist if needed, and provide you information about partial hospitalization programs (PHP) or intensive outpatient programs (IOP).
 Both of these programs are good for individuals who are ready to start slowly integrating back into their community and no longer need the structured environment of an inpatient program.
-Other patients may be at the point in their recovery where they are ready to return home and so they will be provided with community resources they can turn to for support.
+Other patients at our treatment center may be at the point in their recovery where they are ready to return home and so they will be provided with community resources they can turn to for support.

 Serving the Greater Salt Lake City Area